UNICEF, WHO call for action against major measles, polio epidemics

 Nigeria remains at risk of both polio and measles outbreaks due to the inadequate improvements in increasing the routine immunization coverage in children receiving lifesaving vaccines.
 Nigeria was declared free of the wild poliovirus in August 2020.

-WHO Country Representative, Walter Kazadi Mulombo said : “We must continue to engage traditional and religious institutions, as well as other key stakeholders at the community level, to stay vigilant and keep up vaccination rates to avert a resurgence of the wild poliovirus – and to address the continued threat of the vaccine-derived polio and other vaccine preventable disease outbreaks, including measles.”
+WHO Country Representative, Walter Kazadi Mulombo said: “We must continue to engage traditional and religious institutions, as well as other key stakeholders at the community level, to stay vigilant and keep up vaccination rates to avert a resurgence of the wild poliovirus – and to address the continued threat of vaccine-derived polio and other vaccine-preventable disease outbreaks, including measles.”

 Poliovirus transmission is expected to increase in Pakistan and Afghanistan and in many under-immunized areas of Africa, according to WHO and UNICEF.
-Failure to eradicate polio now would lead to global resurgence of the disease, resulting in as many as 200,000 new cases annually,within 10 days
+Failure to eradicate polio now would lead to the global resurgence of the disease, resulting in as many as 200,000 new cases annually, within 10 years.